• Skip to primary navigation

 Description

-This Seitan Chicken is quick and easy to make and PACKED with plant-based protein and flavor.
-Shape it any way you like and cook it!
+This Seitan Chicken Recipe is quick and easy to make and PACKED with plant-based protein and flavor in just 30 minutes!

 Ingredients